conan-io/docs/systems_cross_building/cross_building.rst

   recipe appears in the ``build`` context, the build requirements of the build requirements are expected to run in the ``build`` machine too.
-* ``self.settings_target``: for recipes in the ``host`` context this attribute will be equal to ``None``, for those in the ``build`` context, if will depend on the level of anidation:
+* ``self.settings_target``: for recipes in the ``host`` context this attribute will be equal to ``None``, for those in the ``build`` context, if will depend on the level of validation:

   + for recipes that are build requirements of packages in the ``host`` context, this attribute will contain the settings from the profile ``profile_host``, while